 If there are ANY changes, a new ABN is required.

 Medical Necessity is defined as services that are reasonable and necessary for the diagnosis or treatment of an illness or injury or to improve the functioning of a malformed body member and are not excluded under another provision of the Medicare Program.

 Coverage of certain items/services is limited by the diagnosis.
 If the diagnosis listed on the claim is deemed not medically necessary, the procedure is denied.
 Limited coverage may be the result of National Coverage Determinations (NCDs) or Local Coverage Determinations (LCDs).
 The CMS Medicare Coverage Database (MCD) contains all NCDs and LCDs, local policy articles and proposed NCD decisions.
-NCDs are published at https://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/index.html on the CMS website.
+View the CMS NCDs.
 The official versions of LCDs may be viewed by contractor, state or alphabetically.

 42 C.F.R.411.406 states that a provider, practitioner or supplier that furnished services which constitute custodial care under 411.15(g) or that are not reasonable and necessary under 411.15(k) is considered to have known that the services were not covered if any one of the conditions listed below are met:

 - Notice from the Quality Improvement Organization (QIO), intermediary or carrier.
 The QIO, intermediary or carrier had informed the provider, practitioner or supplier that the services furnished were not covered or that similar or reasonably comparable services were not covered.

 - Notice from the utilization review committee or the beneficiary's attending physician.
 The utilization review group or committee for the provider or the beneficiary's attending physician had informed the provider that these services were not covered.